Apple released iOS 13 in September of 2019.

-7. You may also want to experiment with Apple’s new augmented reality toolkit by downloading ARKit.
+7. You may also want to experiment with Apple’s augmented reality toolkit by downloading ARKit.

 Free iOS Development Courses:

-If you’re going to go this route, you should also extensively study all the freely available glossaries and learning resources on Apple’s Developer Portal (plus what I’ve included below in this guide).
+If you’re going to go this route, you should also extensively study all the freely available glossaries and learning resources on Apple’s Developer Portal.

 1. Developing iOS Apps with Swift (Stanford University)

-This is the most popular free iPhone and iPad app development course but it hasn’t been updated since iOS 8 (the fundamentals remain the same).
-It’s provided for free on iTunes U and it is taught by the excellent professor Paul Hegarty from Stanford University.
-Many successful iPhone/iPad app developers have used this exact course to learn their skills.
+This is the most popular free iPhone and iPad app development course but it hasn’t been updated in a few days but the fundamentals remain the same.
+It is provided for free on iTunes U and it is taught by the excellent professor Paul Hegarty from Stanford University.

 2. Swift Playgrounds (Apple)